 Libraries are allowed to open according to the rules in effect, if the municipality is able to allow access in accordance with the public health directives in force.

-It is also recommended that the library's capacity be clearly and visibly displayed.
-In addition, the municipality must take the necessary measures to ensure a two-metre distance between people in the premises (e.g. line-ups, seating).
+In particular, the municipality must take the necessary measures to ensure that people respect a one-metre distance between one another in the premises (e.g. line-ups, seating).
 It also has to provide devices to allow library staff and people accessing the library to disinfect their hands.

 Municipalities can play a role in authorizing outdoor gatherings.
 They must consider the rules in force for the purposes of these authorizations since the nature of the gatherings concerned (sports, shows, events of a social nature, etc.) and the number of people admitted may vary.